Functorial invariants for chaos topology from data: Applications

 The valence of the bonds, given by the number of parallel edges, is $6$ for $B_{123456}$ and $5$ for $B_{23456}$.
 Applying the Poincaré-edge operator $\mathcal{P}$ to each generatex, we obtain:

-The joining locus being traversed is given by the 1-cell labeled $[0,1]$ in Fig.~14(a) of Ref.~\cite{charo2025topological}.

-The generatex visitation label $\chi(t)$ defined in Section~\ref{sec:TMV} is shown as a function of time in Fig.~\ref{fig:FMs}(b).
-The sequence $\sigma$ exhibits irregular switching among the six generatexes, with variable residence times $|I_k|$.
-Notice that during the first 150 years the set of active TMVs consists of three generatex classes.
-The period starting subsequently includes two new generatex classes (number 1 and number 5).
-The sixth generatex class appears towards the end of the inspected time series.
+The joining locus being traversed is given by the 1-cell labeled $\langle 0,1 \rangle$ in Fig.~14(a) of Ref.~\cite{charo2025topological}.
+The generatex visitation label $\chi(t)$ defined in Section~\ref{sec:TMV} is shown in Fig.~\ref{fig:FMs}(b).
+The set of active TMVs grows over time: three generatex classes during the first 150 years, then two more (numbers 1 and 5), and the sixth towards the end of the inspected time series.
 Physically, the emergence (or disappearance) of generatex classes translates into the forcing-dependent accessibility of macroscopic flow configurations and provides a characterization of topological tipping phenomena in nonautonomous settings \cite{Pier.Ghil.2021,ashwin2026introduction}.
-In this respect, the speech example presents no tipping and is therefore closer to the periodically forced case of the wind-driven double gyre, where the set of TMVs remains the same over the whole time window.
+The sustained vowel presents no tipping and in this sense is closer to the autonomous or periodically forced cases of the wind-driven double gyre discussed in Ref.~\cite{charo2025topological}, where the same type of chaotic behavior is maintained over the whole time window.